rolling-scopes-school/tasks/tasks/connections/README.md

 ## Mounting

-The source code of your project should be pushed to school repository into dedicated _connections_ folder alongside other projects.
-As a result application is supposed to use real backend and be deployed to any public host-provider to make your project reachable to allow other students check it out.
+The source code of your project should be pushed to **school repository** into dedicated _connections_ folder alongside other projects.
+As a result application is supposed to be deployed to any public host-provider to make your project reachable to allow other students check it out.
+A link to your working deployed project should be submitted in [RSApp](https://app.rs.school).

-All changes have to be merged into primary branch (_main_, _master_).
-There should be no any active branches or merge/pull requests in your repository.
+All changes have to be merged into primary branch (_main_, _master_) in your repository.
+There should be **no any active** branches or merge/pull requests.

-In the README.md file of your project a brief description should be defined what milestones were made and the link to deployed running version.
+In the **README.md** file of your project a brief description should be defined what milestones were made and the **link** to deployed running version.

 ## Milestones